EmirWeb/parchment/README.md

 ## Step 2: XML
-Add one of the AdapterView classes (GridView, ListView, GridDefinitionView), don't forget to choose an orientation:
+Add one of the AdapterView classes (GridView, ListView, GridPatternView), don't forget to choose an orientation:

 ```xml
 <mobi.parchment.widget.listview.ListView